avelino/awesome-go/README.md

 *Database tools.*

 * [go-mysql](https://github.com/siddontang/go-mysql) - A go toolset to handle MySQL protocol and replication.
+* [dbtogo](github.com/kdar/dbtogo) - A go toolkit to generate GO language definitions for structions right out of your database schema.
 * [go-mysql-elasticsearch](https://github.com/siddontang/go-mysql-elasticsearch) - Sync your MySQL data into Elasticsearch automatically.
 * [goose](https://bitbucket.org/liamstask/goose) - Database migration tool.
 You can manage your database's evolution by creating incremental SQL or Go scripts.
 * [myreplication](https://github.com/2tvenom/myreplication) - MySql binary log replication listener.
 Support statement and row based replication.
 * [pgweb](https://github.com/sosedoff/pgweb) - A web-based PostgreSQL database browser
 * [pravasan](https://github.com/pravasan/pravasan) - Simple Migration tool - currently for MySQL but planning to support soon for Postgres, SQLite, MongoDB, etc.,
 * [vitess](https://github.com/youtube/vitess) - vitess provides servers and tools which facilitate scaling of MySQL databases for large scale web services.

 *SQL query builder, libraries for building and using SQL.*

 * [Dotsql](https://github.com/gchaincl/dotsql) - Go library that helps you keep sql files in one place and use it with ease.